Jehovah’s Witnesses have the hope of never dying – a hope solidly based upon their unique understanding of the Bible.

 God’s intention has always been to have the earth transformed into a paradise by the humans that he created – modeled after the Garden of Eden.
 That is still God’s purpose.
 Contrary to the fictions published in books like The Late Great Planet Earth or popular novels like the Left Behind series, God’s clearly stated purpose is to save the earth from ruination, not destroy it.

-From its inception the Watchtower Society understood this basic truth.
+From its inception, the Watchtower Society understood this basic truth.
 But although they realized that it was God’s purpose to restore the earth, the International Bible Students originally associated with Charles Taze Russell and the Watchtower embraced the hope of being with Christ in heaven.
 It was understood, though, that Christ’s kingdom was going to rule over the earth and it would be the means by which God would restore mankind to earthly perfection.
 However, gradually after C.T.
-Russell died fewer and fewer of those associated with the Bible Students organization in the 1920’s and 30’s professed having a heavenly calling.
+Russell died fewer and fewer of those associated with the Bible Students organization in the 1920s and ’30s professed to have a heavenly calling.
 What was going on?
 A gradual yet profound change occurred back then, whereby, more and more persons began to embrace the hope of living on Earth forever.
 Then, in 1935, at an international convention of Jehovah’s Witnesses, the then president of the Watchtower Society, J. F. Rutherford, asked everyone in the audience who had this hope of living forever on the earth to please stand up.
 He then introduced them as the “great multitude” of Revelation 7:9 that is destined to survive the great tribulation.

 Although that sensational introduction of the great crowd took place exactly 75 years ago, and no doubt nearly all of those who stood up that day are no longer alive, still, because of the work of the Watchtower Society and Jehovah’s Witnesses in the ensuing decades many millions have since then come to understand God’s purpose and have themselves also embraced the hope of never dying.
 The appearance of a group composed of persons from all nations and languages who are dedicated to Jehovah God and Jesus Christ is a profoundly significant phenomenon.